FatehAK/Feed-Reader/README.md

-# Feed-Reader
+# FeedSly
-Feed Reader is used to retrieve feeds from various websites and displays them for easy viewing using the Google Feed Reader API.
+FeedSly retrieves feeds from various websites and displays them for easy viewing using the Google Feeds API.
 The primary goal of this project is to demostrate browser based testing using the Jasmine Testing library.
 It is developed using the TDD (Test Driven Development) methodology.

 ### How to run
 * You can checkout the project live - https://fatehak.github.io/Feed-Reader (or)